A Love Letter to the Supporters of Chronically Ill Warriors Everywhere

 Don’t let one medical label define who you are and who you will be when you’re all grown up.

 You do not have to go through this alone.
-There are others out there who truly understand what you’re going through, as well as doctors, therapists, counselors and hotlines available to support you.
+There are other teenagers with chronic illness out there who truly understand what you’re going through, as well as doctors, therapists, counselors and hotlines available to support you.

 So please reach out to family and friends, and contact a medical professional for personalized help, especially if you feel depressed most of the day nearly every day and the symptoms impair your daily functioning.